jaredramirez/bs-elm/DOCS.md

 There are a few important things to note with `mount`:
   * If you use any of the labled aruements, `elmProgram` must be the last arguement
-  * The arguement `moduleName` defaults to `"Main"` It's type signature is:
+  * The arguement `moduleName` defaults to `"Main"`
+  * If the `elementId` is invalid, the mounting will fail.
+ReasonElm DOES NOT fallback to fullscreen.

+It's type signature is:
 ```
 let mount: